Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 * Faster software delivery given it's easier to frequently deploy a small, independent service
 * Lower risk to introduce new technologies since it only affects a small service
 * Much flexibility in using whatever technology/language is right for the particular piece
-* Lower risks and costs of replacing systems since they can more easily be replaced in pieces
+* Lower risks and costs of upgrading and replacing systems since they can more easily be maintained in pieces
 * Reduced costs of migrating and operating in the cloud since they can be migrated in pieces

 ## Cons